Standard Visitor visa

 - on a student exchange for up to six months

-- re-sitting an assessment or retaking a whole module – but where it's not possible for us to issue a Confirmation of Acceptance for Studies (CAS).
+- re-sitting an assessment or retaking a whole module, where it's not possible for us to issue a Confirmation of Acceptance for Studies (CAS).

 Non-visa nationals

-Non-visa nationals can seek entry as visitors on arrival in the UK (unless entering as academic visitors for more than 6 months – see below).
-However, if you have been refused entry or experienced any immigration problems in the past, please consider applying for entry clearance.
+Non-visa nationals can seek entry as visitors on arrival in the UK (unless entering as academic visitors for more than six months — see below).
+However, if you have been refused entry, refused an ETA or experienced any immigration problems in the past, you should apply for entry clearance — see information for visa nationals.

 Please see Arriving in the UK for important information about the use of eGates.